colin-stubbs/compact_log/README.md

 Every operation maintains strict consistency:

-- Reads see the latest committed STH state
+- Reads see the latest committed STH state.
-- Writes are serialized through async locking
+- Writes are serialized through async locking.
-- Proofs only available at STH boundaries (ensuring stable references)
+- Proofs only available at STH boundaries (ensuring stable references).
-- No eventual consistency - all operations are immediately visible
+- No eventual consistency - all operations are immediately visible.

 ## Configuration